Is There A Nationwide RV Shortage?

 High consumer demand

 RVing gained popularity during the pandemic and continues to be in high demand.
-According to a survey conducted by rental marketplace RVezy, most participants ranked RVing as the safest mode of travel and vacation.
+Many people rank RVing as the safest mode of travel and vacation.
 They classified it as a low-risk activity compared to staying in a hotel or resort.